 What if, rather than teaching learners to decode / recognize words by using abstract instructional exercises (and hoping they will apply them reliably fast enough when they are later actually reading), we provide instruction while they are actually engaged in the live act of trying to read words?
 Not some words some of the time, but each and every word that stutters the flow of their reading.

 Using today’s inexpensive digital technology we can easily add another ‘learner’s layer’ to English orthography.
-We can preserve the two-dimensional alphabet and spelling, and digitally embed within it a dynamically responsive layer that provides a profoundly more neurologically efficient way to learn to read.
+We can preserve the two-dimensional alphabet and spelling, and digitally embed within it a dynamically responsive layer that provides a profoundly more neurologically efficient way to learn to read or improve reading.
+Instead of pedagogies constrained by the limitations of ‘static orthography’, we can completely reimagine literacy learning through the lens of what ‘hyper-orthography’ makes possible.

 What if the ‘learner’s orthography’ was able to respond; letter-by-letter, sound-by-sound, word-by-word, meaning by meaning, with whatever learners need as they progress to fluency in reading?
 Not just read the words for them (short-circuiting their learning), rather, interactively scaffold, in real-time, the process of learners learning to work out recognizing and understanding the word for themselves.
 What if beginning and struggling readers learned to read with LIVE dynamic text that instructs, guides, and supports them word-by-word, not only to recognize and understand each and every particular word they ‘stutter’ on, but in a way that generalizes to learning to read all words?
 Sound far fetched?
 Have you been clicking on some of the words on this page?